next-step/kotlin-lotto/README.md

 ### 2. Purchased Ticket
 - [X] 2.1. should calculate correct number of tickets based on purchased amount
-- [ ] 2.2. should generate tickets based on purchased amount
+- [ ] 2.2. should generate tickets with correct numbers using generator
 - [ ] 2.3. should return empty list if purchased amount less that ticket price
 - [ ] 2.4. should fail if purchased amount is negative